 We won’t beat around the bush with this one: there is currently no way to use iMessage on a PC natively.
-Apple is notoriously reluctant to expand the use of its apps on products other than their own and as such iMessage is exclusively restricted to the growing cluster of Apple products.
+Apple is notoriously reluctant to expand the use of its apps on products other than their own.
+As such, iMessage is exclusively restricted to the growing cluster of Apple products.

 A workaround exists that allows you to more or less bypass the restrictions and technically get iMessage on your PC, but it does have one costly caveat – you must own and have access to a MacBook or iMac.
 Those with only a PC quite simply won’t be able to use iMessage.

-As for functionality, the iteration of iMessage that will appear on the PC retains all the functionality of the native app with the ability to send and receive messages as well as send/receive various media.
+As for functionality, the iteration of iMessage that will appear on the PC retains all the functionality of the native app with the ability to send and receive messages, as well as media.

 Use iMessage Through Remote Access

 The idea is to load up a Mac and log into iMessage, then gain access to the Mac via a remote access screen-sharing program from the PC effectively porting over a virtual Mac OS X environment to Windows.

 Logic dictates that it would be easier to use the Mac to access iMessage and be done with unnecessary hoop-jumping.
 In some instances, the following solution can be useful, such as having the Mac and PC in different rooms or accessing the Mac remotely from say a work computer.
 Of course, this is dependent on the Mac being on.